yihaosun1124/yihaosun1124.github.io/README.md

 # Yihao Sun - Personal Homepage

-This repository contains the Jekyll source for [www.yihaosun.cn](https://www.yihaosun.cn).
-GitHub Pages builds the site from the `master` branch; the previous al-folio site is preserved on `legacy`.

 ## Edit the site

 - Personal information: edit `_data/profile.yml`.
 The portrait path is configured there; the current image is `assets/img/avatar.jpg`.